dkondor/neolithic_simulation/neolithic_cpp/README.md

 ## Examples for the simulation

 Examples of a few cases are given below.
-A more complete set of examples that are used for the main analysis of our paper are given in the script [simulation_runs.fsh] -- it is recommended to run that script in full before progressing to the data processing steps.
+A more complete set of examples that are used for the main analysis of our paper are given in the scripts [simulation_runs.fsh] and [simulation_runs_rep.fsh] -- it is recommended to run those scripts in full before progressing to the data processing steps.

 The below commands are provided to be run in a standard UNIX (Linux, OSX) shell (such as `bash`).
 They require a `C++17` compiler such as a recent version of GCC or CLang (to use CLang, replace the `g++` commands with `clang++`).
 The code for creating images and videos (`spout2png.cpp`) uses the [Cairo](https://www.cairographics.org/) graphics libraries.
 [FFMPEG](https://ffmpeg.org/) is used for creating videos.
 Running the below code will require at least 8GB free memory.